Luecendia Reed, Director of Family Support Services at New Moms, shared her experience with Family-Centered as a practice to deepen racial equity.

 - Build on FCC with more training and expertise.
 Find complimentary training and tools on practices, like trauma-informed care and implicit bias, to strengthen your practice and confidence.

 “We’ve learned a lot about implicit bias, which is part of FCC training.
 Additionally, we had a consultant come in to train us on our own implicit biases.”

 - Explore conversations about race and privilege.
 Having uncomfortable and complex conversations may be necessary to adopt more equitable strategies.
 Building these bridges requires sensitivity, understanding, empathy, mutual understanding, listening, accountability, and growth.
 These are all skills of a great coach.

 “Racial equity work is hard work.
 It’s challenging to have conversations around racial equity, It’s hard on both ends.
 We no longer find it acceptable to say that you don’t see race, because if you don’t see race, you don’t see me and you don’t see our participants.
 Our coaches and their supervisors are having these conversations and explore things like fragility and privilege.”

 - Don’t give up.
 Most progress in non-linear.
 New Moms uses dialogue and iteration towards equity that centers the experiences, needs, and goals of young moms.
 Integrating more equitable approaches requires deep reflection and consistent, open communication.
 But the outcome is a more equitable communities and relationships.

-As you read and reflect on how this partner As you read and reflect on how this organization’s experience might apply to your own, remember that one size doesn’t fit all.
+As you read and reflect on how this organization’s experience might apply to your own, remember that one size doesn’t fit all.
 The Prosperity Agenda works to integrate Family-Centered Coaching in alignment with your community by working together to design programs that families need and deserve.might apply at your organization remember that one size doesn’t fit all.
 TPA works to integrate FCC practices in alignment with your organization by collaborating and working together to design an approach that fits.